-- the governance of the risks and responsibilities of the organizational units involved in the management process; - the mapping of the risks to which the Group is exposed, the measuring and stress testing methods and the information flows that summarize the monitoring activities; - the annual assessment process on the adequacy of internal capital; - the activities for the assessment of the prospective capital adequacy, associated with the strategic planning process.
+- the governance of risks and the responsibilities of the organizational units involved in the management process; - the mapping of the risks to which the Bank is exposed, the measuring and stress testing methods and the information flows that summarize the monitoring activities; - the annual assessment process on the adequacy of internal capital; - the activities for the assessment of the prospective capital adequacy, associated with the strategic planning process.

-The corporate governance bodies of the Bank, as the Banca Farmafactoring Banking Group's Parent Company, define the risk governance and management model at the Group level, taking into account the specific types of operations and the related risk profiles characterizing all the Group's entities, with the aim of creating an integrated and consistent risk management policy.
-Within this framework, the Parent Company's corporate governance bodies perform the functions entrusted to them not only with regard to its specific business activities but also taking into account the Group's operations as a whole and the risks to which it is exposed and involving, as appropriate, the governance bodies of the subsidiaries in the decisions made regarding risk management procedures and policies.
+The corporate governance bodies of the Bank define the risk governance and management model, taking into account the specific types of operations and the related risk profiles characterizing all the entities belonging to it, with the aim of creating an integrated and consistent risk management policy.
+Within this framework, the Bank's corporate governance bodies perform the functions entrusted to them not only with regard to the specific business activities of the Bank but also taking into account the Group's operations as a whole and the risks to which it is exposed and involving, as appropriate, the governance bodies of the subsidiaries in the decisions made regarding risk management procedures and policies.

-At the Group level, the Risk Management Function cooperates in the process of defining and implementing the risk governance policies through an adequate risk management process.
+The Risk Management Function cooperates in the process of defining and implementing the risk governance policies through an adequate risk management process.
 The Function Head is not involved in the operating activities that he/she is asked to control, and his/her duties, and the related responsibilities, are governed by a specific internal Regulation.